Britons barred from travelling to Spain

 Two airlines have reportedly claimed their proof of residency documents were no longer valid after the end of the Brexit transition period with the EU on 31 December.

-It comes amid stricter travel measures due to a new COVID-19 variant which has been blamed for a faster spread of the coronavirus in the UK.
+It comes amid stricter travel measures due to a new Covid-19 variant which has been blamed for a faster spread of coronavirus the UK.

 Spain has banned all travel from Britain except for its nationals and UK citizens with residency rights.